Chinese premier in Germany as Western mistrust mounts

 That made China a key market for Germany's exporters while also allowing Berlin to take in prominent human rights activists like Liu Xia, apparently without suffering any retaliatory consequences.

-But the coronavirus pandemic raised doubts about the wisdom of relying on a far-flung partner with its own huge domestic needs for essentials from medication to surgical gowns to masks.
+But the coronavirus pandemic raised questions about relying on a far-flung partner with its own huge domestic needs for health essentials.

 And Russia's war on Ukraine turned the approach of economic rapprochement on its head.

-With China refusing to distance itself from Russian President Vladimir Putin, concerns are growing in the West over its motives and reliability.
+With China refusing to distance itself from Russian President Vladimir Putin, concerns mounted in the West over its motives and reliability.

+Speaking in Berlin on Monday, NATO chief Jens Stoltenberg noted that many had previously thought buying gas from Russia was "a purely commercial decision, only to learn the hard way".

+"We must not make the same mistake once again with other authoritarian regimes, not least China," he warned.

-The European Commission last week warned that Chinese telecoms giants Huawei and ZTE posed a risk to the EU's security and said it would stop using services that relied on the companies.
+The European Commission last week assessed that Chinese telecoms giants Huawei and ZTE posed a risk to the EU's security and said it would stop using services that relied on the companies.

-Diversifying has now become a buzzword for Germany's elites, with Berlin intensively wooing more partners beyond the world's biggest powers.
+In a stark illustration of Germany's rush to end dependency, Berlin signed a huge investment deal with US group Intel on Monday for a semiconductor chip factory worth 30 billion euros (around $33 billion).

 - 'Economy in trouble' -

-But inconveniently for China, the shift is happening when the Asian giant is experiencing an economic slowdown.
+Inconveniently for China, the shift is happening when it is struggling economically.

 Li is "in charge of fixing the economy, which is in trouble", Ian Johnson, China expert at the US think tank Council on Foreign Relations, told AFP.